 I wanted to hand the daughter my business card right then and there!
 I refrained, though, since the kid, still in diapers, was a little too young for therapy.

-My message here is not to blame or to shame, but merely to highlight the fact that unless we model a healthy, balanced, and loving relationship with food and our own bodies, children are at risk for developing disordered eating, poor body image, and/or weight problems.
+My message here is not to blame or shame, but nearly to highlight the fact that unless we model healthy, balanced, and loving relationships with food and our own bodies, our children are at risk for developing disordered eating and poor body images.
 Take a look at the messages you are teaching.
-Learn to enjoy food again.
-Stay conscious of your body’s hunger and fullness levels and act on them.
+Role model a relaxed, flexible relationship with food.
+Stay conscious of your body’s hunger in fullness needs and act on them.
 Get help if you can’t.
 Treat your body with respect and appreciation.
 After all, isn’t this what we want our kids to do?

 Tips for Helping Your Child with Body Image